gangdong/gangdong.github.io/_posts/2021-03-15-Blog-Jekyll-toc-plugin.markdown

 ![notification]({{site.baseurl}}/assets/image/blog-jekyll-toc-01.PNG){: .center-image }

 I have to use a trick way to skip the restriction.
-As above notification showed, I need to build the site locally and push the generated static files to my Github repository ( * Not to use Github Pages generator build).
+As above bulletin showed, I need to build the site locally and push the generated static files to my Github repository ( * Not to use Github Pages generator build).

 ## Use Master branch

-Followed this message, I checked the root path in my Github Pages, it was master branch.
+Followed above information I checked the root path in my Github Pages, it was `master` branch.

-So I added the site file `_site/` to the master branch and push to origin.
+So I added the site file `_site/` to the master branch and push to origin repository.

 Here are two articles talking about this issue.